nayana9823/Unifts/README.md

 # 🎁Unifts:
- An online e-commerce store where you can find perfect gifts for your loved ones.
+Unifts was born from the realization that the market did not have enough platforms to offer unique hand crafted gifts.
+The main goal is to create a collection that goes beyond the usual options to give customers a different and memorable gift.
+This goal informs all decisions made throughout the project.
+Unifts is an e-commerce hand-crafted gift shopping platform where users can find unique gifts for their loved ones.

 ## ⭐Features: